 You should know that vinegar kills everything.
 It doesn’t know to distinguish between your grass and your radish so keep it away from the vegetables.

 Yahoo!
 We are ready to plant.
-It cost me nothing to set this garden up since I used things I had around the homestead but even if you don’t have those things at the moment they are very easy to come by.
+It cost me nothing to set this garden up since I used things I had around the homestead but even if you don’t have those things at the moment they are very easy to come by and affordable.

 I spent a few days working on it before fall and made a quick garden planting plan.
 I found that I like giving each crop a whole bed instead of mixing them up but you can do it any way you want.